How Quebec's bungled messaging is hampering the anti-virus effort | CBC News

 It is like walking a tightrope.

-The fact Quebec has already been through a lockdown and is now in its sixth month of pandemic vigilance and privation makes it increasingly difficult to hold the public's attention.
-As Dubé said this week, "people are tired."
+The fact that Quebec has already been through a lockdown and is now in its sixth month of pandemic vigilance and privation makes it increasingly difficult to hold the public's attention.
+As Dubé said this week, "People are tired."

 But the perils of muddled communications are real.